Aldi Came Out As The UK’s Cheapest Supermarket In August – But Is That The Full Story?

 Pay with a cashback gift card purchased through cashback apps like JamDoughnut or traditional cashback services like TopCashback.

-When you combine all three, the savings are far bigger than you’d get from shopping based on a headline basket price.
+When you combine all these, the savings are far bigger than you’d get from shopping based on a headline basket price.

 So, is Aldi the cheapest?